Can You Drive Any Car on a Motor Trade Policy?

-Making sure you know what cars you can drive is an important part of having a Motor Trade insurance policy.
+Making sure you know what cars you can drive is an important part of having a Motor Trade insurance policy, so that you know that you’re are properly covered when undergoing your motor trade tasks.

 The cars you can drive on a Motor Trade insurance policy will depend on the type of policy you take out.
 Usually, you can’t just drive any car you feel like driving; most trade car policies will only let you drive cars related to your business for business purposes, or that you own.